unlock-protocol/unlock/unlock-js/README.md

 ## walletService

-walletService provides a mechanism to send transactions and sign messages for a user. walletService requires the use of a web3 provider which encapsulates the users' wallet information.
+walletService provides a mechanism to send transactions and sign messages for a user. walletService requires the use of a web3 provider which encapsulating the user's wallet information.

 ## HOW TO